fbpx

 Often shown in ads for Kauai, the Na Pali Coast is an approximately 20-mile section located along the island’s northwestern coastline where sheer emerald cliffs drop directly into the ocean.
 Due to the rugged terrain, there is not a road that accesses this area.
 Hikers can admire views of the coastline from the Kalalau Trail on the North Shore or from a variety of trails and lookouts in Koke’e State Park.
 Another popular way to view the Na Pali Coast is to book a boat excursion that includes this magnificent stretch of coastline on the itinerary.
 Captain Andy’s and Holo Holo Charters are two of the highly regarded companies that offer tours along this section of pristine coast!

 Soak in the beauty of the island when you linger at these top 5 tourist attractions on Kauai!
-Contact us!
+Contact us and book one of our beautiful Kapaa Sands weekly rentals!